Gioconda Vessichelli: Life and career

 She is in the annual book of Italian opera singers for having sung in the first world edition of contemporary opera at "Teatro comunale di Modena", broadcast on RAI's (Italy's radio and television state company) radio channels.
-Gioconda is the first singer in the premiere world ever of Matteo D'Amico's contemporary opera "Lavinia fuggita".
+Vessichelli is the first singer in the premiere world ever of Matteo D'Amico's contemporary opera "Lavinia fuggita".
 She owns two degrees in opera singing and musicology from Italian conservatory "Santa Cecilia" and the international high school of opera "H.Wolf".
 Tenor Luciano Pavarotti was her teacher, among other opera singers who selected her as one of their best students.
 She was selected as best singer at accademia rossiniana in Pesaro and she debuts the role of "Madama cortese" in Rossini's "il viaggio a Reims" with Rof symphonic orchestra at Rossini theatre in Pesaro.
 She sings again in a Rossini opera at Ercolano during an international opera season in "Il barbiere di Siviglia" and at teatro Politeama opera season in Lecce.
 After Rossini she debuts "Carmen" by Bizet.
 Her interpretation of the role "Mimì" in Puccini's "La Boheme" was very positively received.

-As early as 2007 she was invited to the "Venice Awards" to sing for composer grammy award winner Ennio Morricone with the programme being broadcast on RAI (Italian State television).
+As early as 2007 she was invited to the "Venice Awards" to sing for composer Grammy Award winner Ennio Morricone with the programme being broadcast on RAI (Italian State television).

-She works with choreographer and director Linsday Kemp and conductor David Haughton for Benjamin Britten's "A Midsummer night's dream" at Teatro del Giglio in Lucca and later in teatro Verdi in Pisa and Teatro Goldoni in Livorno.
+She works with choreographer and director Lindsay Kemp and conductor David Haughton for Benjamin Britten's A Midsummer Night's Dream at Teatro del Giglio in Lucca and later in Teatro Verdi in Pisa and Teatro Goldoni in Livorno.

-She has worked with the great conductor Antonio Pappano, currently director of the Orchestra dell'Accademia Nazionale di Santa Cecilia, in Rome.
+She has worked with the great conductor Antonio Pappano, director of the Orchestra dell'Accademia Nazionale di Santa Cecilia, in Rome.

-She is singer and also director in the opera Tosca at the international festival "Quattro notti" in Benevento, and the next year at the same festival she makes her debut as an actress also and not only as just a singer in "La Vedova Allegra" by Lehar and as actress and singer again, along with legendary soprano Katia Ricciarelli, in "Orfeo all'inferno" by Offenbach at Teatro Lirico di Cagliari as well as in Christmas Carol with choir and orchestra also with the famous violinist Uto Ughi and the famous actor Michele Placido and in Germany she sings not only Italian opera arias but she is also specialized in Lieder at international chamber music academy "H. Wolf".
+She is singer and also director in the opera Tosca at the international festival "Quattro notti" in Benevento, and the next year at the same festival she makes her debut as an actress too, and not only as just a singer in "La Vedova Allegra" by Lehar and as actress and singer again, along with legendary soprano Katia Ricciarelli, in "Orfeo all'inferno" by Offenbach at Teatro Lirico di Cagliari as well as in Christmas Carol with choir and orchestra also with the famous violinist Uto Ughi and the famous actor Michele Placido and in Germany she sings not only Italian opera arias but she is also specialized in Lieder at international chamber music academy "H. Wolf".